-Bansko stats
+Bansko Overview

-After decades of investment, there is now a relatively fast road linking Sofia to Bansko, with buses and affordable private transfers making the journey pretty efficient.
+After decades of investment, there is now a relatively fast road linking Sofia airport to Bansko, with buses and affordable private transfers making the journey pretty efficient.

 You can also connect to Bansko from Plovdiv airport which is around 3 hours away.
 Or if you’re coming by road, Bansko is on one of the main highways through Bulgaria from Greece, Macedonia, Serbia and other parts of the region.